Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 # A Full guide to Delta Parallel Robot Trajectory Planning
+I wanted to make a controller for DPR, it was pretty hard and challenging, that made me pretty angry so i decdied to drown myself in this rabbithole til I find a satisfying answer.
+So hope you enjoy.

+## INTRODUCTION
 Delta Parallel Robots (DPRs) are widely used in industrial automation, offering significant enhancements in productivity and work quality for a variety of complex tasks.
 With their